 repealed the awful thing that black guy did.
 That wouldn't help

 pols when they had to face their angry constituents, the people who would be

 entirely screwed over by the changes.
 The bill was a fantasy crafted by one wing of the Fantasy Faction ("President" Trump threw his weight behind it).

 But while that wing was hoping to garner the approval of the Rage Machine via the bill, the other immediately recognized the practical political problem it represented.
 While Repub legislators may play the political game of blaming on Obamacare rising premiums, high deductibles, etc., the smarter ones realize these are problems rooted in the basic for-profit health insurance model.
 They have no interest in embracing single-payer healthcare, the one serious alternative that would do away with that model and its problems, nor would the Rage Machine allow them to do so even if they wanted, but if they vote for anything at all, they realized they'd then be held responsible by voters for the state of healthcare after that, including all of its problems.
+Every abuse by the rapacious industry would be come to rest at their doorstep.
 This wing of the Fantasy Faction, the "Freedom Caucus" Republicans who have been more responsible than any other elected officials for demonizing Obamacare and creating this situation, have now bailed on the "reform" plan, calling it "Obamacare Lite."
 For the reasons just outlined, they're probably not going to be getting behind any other reform effort either.
 Why should they?
 The ire directed at Obamacare by the Rage Machine--and by these legislators through the Machine--has proven a remarkably effective means of organizing their supporters.
 They want to keep Obamacare around as their whipping-boy.

 Here's what lurks behind all of this: American healthcare is on an unsustainable course.
 It can't go on like this.